 “People are out there on VR getting baptized and using drones to deliver the Eucharist down the aisle of their church,” she says.
 “Genevive Bell’s article, ‘No More SMS for Jesus,’ in 2006 was a wonderful snapshot of what folks were doing with techno-spirituality but it came out before the iPhone and social media became what it is today.
 I would love to revisit her research and pick up where she left off.”

-And this summer, Goddard took on yet another project: entrepreneurship.
+And this summer, Klassen took on yet another project: entrepreneurship.

 Commemorating both Juneteenth and her grandmother’s 71st birthday, she launched the Tech Chaplaincy Institute on June 19, 2020.
 Currently a team of three, the institute provides one-on-one and group technology training sessions.

 “We use the best practices of pastoral care and chaplaincy to usher people through technological crises with dignity and grace,” she says.

 Currently in the process of hiring two more tech chaplains, Klassen aspires to one day train an entire network of them.
 She also hopes to reach more people by creating a series of online courses and webinars on frequently discussed topics.

 We caught up with Klassen virtually to discuss her new business, her many passions, and how she’s blending them all together to create unique avenues for positive change.

 What gave you the idea to create a Tech Chaplaincy Institute?

 After my year of service with AmeriCorps, I knew I wanted to dedicate my life to serving other people.
 I just did not know who or exactly how.
 A pastor of mine at the time recommended seminary as a good place to discern answers to those questions.